sushilnath/PigLatinTest/README.md

 For words that begin with vowel sounds or a silent letter, one just adds "yay" to the end. eg. "eat" → "eatyay", "omelet" → "omeletyay", "are" → "areyay"

 The punctuation is preserved.
-For simplicity we assume that only alpha numeric characters and apostrophe(') are letters of a word, any other characters like whitespaces, newlines and other punctuation marks are left as it is.
+For simplicity we assume that only alpha numeric characters and apostrophe(') are letters of a word, any other characters like whitespaces, newlines, other punctuation marks and special characters are left as it is.

 eg. "That's right!
 Pigs are awesome! hel-ooo..." → "At'sthay ightray!
 Igspay areyay awesomeyay! elhay-oooyay..."